brevityinmotion/straylight/README.md

 Let's solve this together!

+## Learning Resources
+* [Information Security - Learning Resources](resources.md) - This is an inventory of my favorite security resources that I have leveraged across the past decade.

 ## Walkthroughs
 ### External IP domain reconnaissance and attack surface visualization in under 2 minutes.
 * The blog post can be accessed at https://medium.com/@brevityinmotion/external-ip-domain-reconnaissance-and-attack-surface-visualization-in-under-2-minutes-b2ab06105def?sk=45a029919647bd3214e6dd1e8526ca25.
 This walkthrough provides the steps to configure AWS cloud based resources to query the Forward DNS stored in the Rapid 7 Project Sonar public dataset.
 The output of this process can be used to supplement passive domain reconnaissance techniques.
 It can also be integrated as a fully automated and entirely passive process to track attack surface on a monthly basis.
 The corresponding source code and Jupyter notebooks are contained within this repository to replicate the capability.